Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 What to Say

-The initial move toward building an advancement strategy is choosing what water data to pass on.
+The initial step in developing an advancement strategy is determining what water data to share.
 That is, what should site consumers find out about water?
 What messages may spur them to drink water rather than sugary refreshments?
 Cases of messages are recorded below:

 Water is good for health